CivityNL/civity-docs-edit/Dataplatform/dataplatform_DEVELOPERS_Visualisation.md

 ---
 id: developers_Visualisation
-title: Using Qgis
+title: Using Visualisation Tools
-sidebar_label: Using Qgis
+sidebar_label: Using Visualisation Tools
 ---

-This is where we talk about using Qgis
+This is where we talk about possibilities to create visualisations with data from Dataplatform